-Not yet, but Hawaii’s minimum wage is a regular topic of conversation given the cost of living.
+Hawaii’s minimum wage is a regular topic of conversation, given the cost of living.
 Hawaii’s Department of Business and Economic Development (DBED) estimates the basic minimum living wage for a single person in Hawaii is approximately $17 per hour.
-And during this year’s legislative session, the state legislature will be considering bills to gradually increase Hawaii’s minimum wage to the $17 per hour living wage threshold.
+And during future legislative sessions, it seems likely the state legislature will be considering bills to gradually increase the Hawaii minimum wage.

 How should small business owners prepare for changes to the minimum wage?

-While there’s not an immediate plan for a minimum wage increase in Hawaii, it’s smart to proactively prepare for potential changes.
+While there’s not an immediate plan for a Hawaii minimum wage increase, it’s smart to proactively prepare for potential changes.
 To ensure you’re ready, we suggest taking the following steps: